 • Davis Road Dog Park – A fully fenced off-leash park located at the old Davis Road Elementary (444 Parkhill Terrace)

-• Transfer Beach Park – This off-leash area is designated by the wood fencing in the upper field of Transfer Beach Park.
-The easiest access is above deKoninck Way.
+• Transfer Beach Park – The wood fencing in the upper field of Transfer Beach Park designates this off-leash area.
+The most accessible access is above deKoninck Way.

 • Gourlay-Janes Park – You will find this unfenced dog-friendly area off Chemainus Road.